ADHD and Being on Time

 - Break it down step by step.
 Do the math.
 What do you have scheduled before the appointment?
 When making an appointment, try to remember to schedule yourself a 30-minute time cushion between the time you have to have everything wrapped up and the time you have to walk out the door to leave.
 Making sure you leave enough time to get in the car with everything you need and make it to your destination is crucial.

-- Set out the items you’ll need to take with you.
+- Set out the items you will need to take with you.
 Along with your keys, purse, and wallet, do you need to bring your planner and a notebook in case you need to write down dates, and more times?
 Put everything in plain sight, preferably right next to you so that you can gather it all up and head out the door.